Exclusion limits on Dark Matter-Neutrino Scattering Cross-section: Introduction

 In the past few decades many other novel detection strategies have been developed: employing the energy deposition in white dwarfs or neutron stars\cite{Baryakhtar:2017dbj,Dasgupta:2019juq,Bose:2021yhz,Guha:2021njn,Sen:2021wev,Acevedo:2020gro,Leane:2020wob,Garani:2020wge,Joglekar:2020liw,Joglekar:2019vzy}, from Big Bang Nucleosynthesis\cite{Green:2017ybv,Baumann:2016wac,Krnjaic:2019dzc}, DM production in astrophysical objects~\cite{McKeen:2020vpf}, cooling of stars and supernovae\cite{Raffelt:2006cw,Raffelt:1999tx,Kadota:2014mea,Dreiner:2013mua,Guha:2018mli}, colliders searches etc. \cite{Bai:2011wy,Cohen:2015toa}.
 Cosmological observations have also been used to constrain interactions of low mass DM~\cite{Ali-Haimoud:2021lka,Nguyen:2021cnb}.
 For example, CMB spectral distortion excludes DM-electron scattering cross-section above $\sigma_{\chi\,e} \sim 10^{-28}{\rm cm^2}$ for $m_\chi \lesssim 0.1\,{\rm MeV}$~\cite{Ali-Haimoud:2021lka} if the cross section is momentum independent.

 The DM-neutrino cross-section ($\sigma_{\chi\nu}$), which is the focus of our study, cannot be independently constrained by the DD experiments since matter is not made of neutrinos.
 However, as we will discuss later, the DD experiments can be used to constrain a function of $\sigma_{\chi\nu}$ and $\sigma_{\chi e}$ (for more details refer to Sec.~\ref{Sec:rate}).
-Independent bound on $\sigma_{\chi\nu}$ does however exist from Planck and large scale structure experiments: $\sigma_{\chi\nu}\lesssim \, 10^{-33} (m_\chi/{\rm GeV)\,cm^2}$ if the cross section is momentum independent~\cite{Wilkinson:2014ksa}.
+Independent bound on $\sigma_{\chi\nu}$ does however exist from Planck and large scale structure experiments: $\sigma_{\chi\nu}\lesssim \, 10^{-33} (m_\chi/{\rm GeV)\,cm^2}$ if the cross section is momentum independent~\cite{Wilkinson:2014ksa}. {Such constraints are especially important for those models where DM interact with leptons and dominant interaction is with neutrinos~\cite{Brune:2018sab,Blennow:2019fhy}.}

 In order to recover the sensitivity of the DD experiments for low mass DM, the idea of Boosted Dark Matter (BDM) has been explored in recent years.
 In this scenario, the DM is boosted to higher velocity due to scattering with various cosmic ray components (see Fig.~\ref{Fig:schematic} for a schematic diagram) This idea has been explored using CR protons~\cite{Bringmann:2018cvk,Cappiello:2018hsu,Cappiello:2019qsw}, helium nuclei~\cite{Bringmann:2018cvk}, cosmic electrons~\cite{Ema:2018bih,Cappiello:2018hsu,Cappiello:2019qsw,Dent:2020syp,Jho:2020sku,Bramante:2021dyx}, and neutrinos from various astrophysical sources~\cite{Farzan:2014gza,Arguelles:2017atb,Yin:2018yjn,Jho:2021rmn,Das:2021lcr}.